girlsinc/me-and-my-money-edu/src/pages/course/credit-and-debt/researching-loans/roadmap.md

 ![Roadmap](/assets/img/roadmap.png)
-# Roadmap for Reseaching Loans
+# ROADMAP FOR RESEACHING LOANS
 # In today’s lesson:
 - Review the different budget systems and determine which one works best for you.
 - Understand what’s most important to include,  based on your needs, ie weekly, monthly, yearly